bhartiy/learnsellacious/pages/36.marketplace/store-page/docs.md

 ![](Screenshot%202020-05-26%20at%205.48.24%20PM.png)

-**4. Tax and discount Button:** tax and discount buttons can be enabled on store page now.
+**4. Tax and discount Button:** Tax and discount buttons can be enabled on store page now.
 To know more how to do it visit https://www.sellacious.com/documentation-v2#/learn/coupons/coupons-and-discounts-for-store

 ![](72896075-eb1f7800-3d44-11ea-8c13-51be164f23ed%20%281%29.png)